 Red Shirt Day takes place on the Wednesday of National AccessAbility Week each year.
-In 2021, Red Shirt Day will take place on Wednesday, June 2nd, and National AccessAbility Week is from Sunday, May 30 to Saturday, June 5.
+In 2022, Red Shirt Day will take place on Wednesday, June 1 during National AccessAbility Week (Sunday, May 29 to Saturday, June 4).

 #RedShirtDay, #RedForAccessAbility, #EasterSeals, #unstoppABLE.

 Red Shirt Day is an Easter Seals initiative and was first celebrated in 2019.

 By wearing red on Red Shirt Day, you also commit to making a Red Shirt Day Pledge: Click here to learn more about the Red Shirt Day pledge.

 The next Red Shirt Day is on Wednesday, June 1, 2022

 National AccessAbility Week: Sunday, May 29 to Saturday, June 4, 2022